 What Thermal Imaging Actually Means

 Thermal imaging captures temperature differences using long-wave infrared radiation, typically in the 8–14 µm range.
-This part of the spectrum measures heat emitted from objects—not reflected light—so thermal cameras can operate in complete darkness, smoke, fog, and other low-visibility conditions.
+This part of the spectrum measures heat that objects emit, not reflected light.
+That is why thermal cameras work in darkness, smoke, and fog.

 A thermal camera converts this heat into a visual image called a thermogram, where warmer areas appear brighter and cooler areas appear darker.